 - Testing: MF/1 contains three different series of tests (see below).

-- Completion: The works are not passed to the purchaser when completed, but when meet certain criteria (which are tested).
+- Completion: The works are not passed to the purchaser when completed, but when they meet certain criteria (against which they are tested).
 This is known as take-over and afterwards, the contractor’s role is limited.

 - Defect Periods: MF/1 provides for a new defects period when plant is repaired or replaced due to defects.
 This means there can be multiple defects periods for one plant running simultaneously.

 - Latent Defects: there is no long-term liability for latent defects, as the majority of defects are discovered either during testing or the first year of use.

 - Engineer: the contract administrator may be an employee of the purchaser, rather than an independent consultant.
 This makes design approval easier but confuses the aspects of the role as agent and impartial certifier.